DR Aimee K. Armstrong

 Columbus, Ohio

-Aimee Armstrong, MD, FAAP, FACC, FSCAI is the Director of Cardiac Catheterization & Interventional Therapies at Nationwide Children's Hospital in Columbus, Ohio, where she is also a Professor of Pediatrics at The Ohio State University College of Medicine.
-After graduating with her B.S. in Biology from the University of Michigan, she obtained her medical degree at Northwestern University Medical School.
-She then completed her pediatric training at Indiana University's Riley Hospital for Children and her pediatric cardiology and interventional cardiology training at the University of Michigan in Ann Arbor, MI.
-She worked as an interventional cardiologist for 11 years at the University of Michigan, where she also served as the Associate Director of the Pediatric Cardiac Catheterization Laboratories.
+Aimee K. Armstrong, MD, FAAP, FACC, FSCAI, FPICS is the Director of Cardiac Catheterization & Interventional Therapies at Nationwide Children's Hospital.
+She is also a Professor of Pediatrics at The Ohio State University College of Medicine.
+Dr. Armstrong completed her pediatric residency at James Whitcomb Riley Hospital for Children (Indianapolis) and her pediatric cardiology and interventional fellowships at the University of Michigan C.S.
+Mott Children's Hospital.
+She is triple-boarded in Pediatrics, Pediatric Cardiology, and Adult Congenital Heart Disease.